The Newcastle West karaoke bar is back!

-Well, now you have no excuse to do so with the official opening of Jam’s Karaoke & Bar kicking things off on the 2nd of January 2020.
-You now can stretch those vocal cords and sing to your heart’s desires in our very own City of Newcastle!
+Well, now you have no excuse but to stretch those vocal cords and sing to your heart’s desires in our very own City of Newcastle!

 Long-time mates Andrew Coughlan & Joel Hillier have been working tirelessly with some of the best creatives across town over the past 12months to bring Jam’s to life.
 But how exactly did two young engineers come to the idea of opening up a Karaoke joint?

 Rewind a few years, Andrew was visiting Joel whilst he was living in Osaka, Japan; the karaoke centre of the world, and it was always a point of conversation that Newcastle didn’t have that same karaoke offering.